dotnet/msbuild/documentation/specs/proposed/Wasm-tasks.md

     - component model would help us a lot with passing data it has support for complex types [WebAssembly interface type](https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md)
         - but wasmtime-dotnet does not support it now and the implementation is nontrivial: https://github.com/bytecodealliance/wasmtime-dotnet/issues/324#issuecomment-2218889279
     - *-> use JSON strings with callbacks and stdIO for now, with parsing on both sides, WIT is not implemented in wasmtime-dotnet*
+        - JSON is a suitable format because we pass: lists, dicts strings and bools; and [`serde`](https://serde.rs/) in Rust enables ergonomic serialization to/from data structures

 - **TaskExecutionHost?**
     - TaskExecutionHost is the class that usually runs instantiated tasks and uses reflection to give them property values,